Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Multitype Sigmoidal Gaussian Cox Process

-We can devise a procedure analogous to Algorithm \ref{SGCPalgo} in order to generate the point processes $X_0,X_1,\dots,X_p$ (that is, including the thinned locations) along with the $p$-variate GP values at each location.
+We can devise a retrospective sampling procedure analogous to Algorithm \ref{SGCPalgo} to generate the point processes $\tilde X_0,\tilde X_1,\dots,\tilde X_K$ (including the thinned locations) along with the $K$-variate GP values at each location.
 To summarize, we can simulate $X\sim \PPP(\lambda)$ and instantiate $g(\cdot)$ at this finite number of locations in accordance with the multivariate normal distribution implied by the LMC.
-Each point $x \in X$ can then be independently classified in one the $p+1$ categories along with its GP marks according to the multinomial distribution implied by $\sigma(x)$.
-Such a procedure operates without regards for the values of the GP $g(\cdot)$ at locations of $\cS$ not included in $X$.
-Define $\tilde X_j$ as the points $X_j$ along with their GP values (each point has $p$ marks).
-The density of $\tilde X_0, \tilde X_1, \dots, \tilde X_p$ wrt to the product of counting-scattering measures $\mu_{\text f}^{(p+1)}$ is straightforwardly obtained by leveraging the generality of the Colouring Theorem of section \ref{Col} (which is not limited to binary colouring).
-It is tractable since it only involves the homogeneous PPP density, the finite dimensional Normal distribution and multinomial factors at each location.
+The values of the process $Y(\cdot)$ are obtained by adding to $g(\cdot)$ a standard $K$-variate normal random variable at each location in $X$.
+Each point $x \in X$ can then be classified in one of the $K+1$ categories along with its GP marks $g(x)$ and $Y(x)$ according to the rule defined by the $\tau_j(\cdot)$ functions.

-We obtain a posterior sample by alternating moves from the full conditionals of quantities of interest.
-First, we perform the data augmentation step by instantiating the thinned point process $\tilde X_0$ consisting of locations in $[0,1]^2$ along with a $p$-variate GP mark at each one.
-This is accomplished by stringing many birth-death-move proposals at each iteration of the Markov chain.
-Second, we sample the GP values $\tilde {\mathrm g}_0,\tilde {\mathrm g}_1, \dots,\tilde {\mathrm g}_p $ at locations of each type using Hamiltonian Monte-Carlo (leapfrog proposals).
-The components of the $p\times p$ matrix $A$ and the range parameters $\rho_j$ are sampled using regular, random walk Metropolis-Hastings.
-Finally, $\lambda$ and the mean vector $\mu$ are sampled from their conjugate full conditionals, respectively the gamma and multivariate Gaussian distributions.
+Such a procedure operates without regard for the values of the GPs $g(\cdot)$ and $Y(\cdot)$ at locations of $\cS$ not included in $X$.
+Define $\tilde X_j$ as the points in $x \in X$ of the categorical mark (colour) $j$ along with their 2 corresponding multivariate GP values $g(x)$ and $Y(x)$ (each point has $2K$ marks).
+The density of the point processes $\tilde X_0, \tilde X_1, \dots, \tilde X_K$ wrt to the product of counting-scattering measures $\mu_{\text f}^{(K+1)}$ is obtained from the Colouring Theorem of Section \ref{Col}: